INVALS: A Forward Looking Inventory Allocation System: Mathematical Formulation

 Our aim is to determine the variables: (i) $\mathcal{D} = \{d_{ij}^t\}$ indicating the quantity of $i^{th}$ item allocated to $j^{th}$ store corresponding to the $t^{th}$ day, and (ii) $\X = \{x_j\}$ representing the number of trailers dispatched to each store $j$.
-For simplicity, we introduce additional variables $s_{ij} = \sum_{t \in \T_{ij}} d_{ij}^t$, $s_j = \sum_{i \in \I}s_{ij}$, $y_j = min(1, x_j)$, and $b_j$ denoting respectively the allocation of item $i$ to store $j$ over all time periods, total inventory allocation to store $j$, an indicator whether any trailer is assigned to store $j$, and the extent of trailer min-capacity violation in the last trailer dispatched to the $j^{th}$ store.
+For simplicity, we introduce additional variables $s_{ij} = \sum_{t \in \T_{ij}} d_{ij}^t$ denoting the allocation of item $i$ to store $j$ over all time periods, $s_j = \sum_{i \in \I}s_{ij}$ representing the total inventory allocation to store $j$, $y_j = min(1, x_j)$ which indicates whether any trailer is assigned to store $j$, and $b_j$ corresponding to the extent of trailer min-capacity violation in the last trailer dispatched to the $j^{th}$ store as explained below.
 We define the set $\B = \{b_j\}$ comprising of the min-capacity breach slack variables.